≡ Menu

 The dog food contains:

-Thod dog food also contains a moderate amount of meat which is always a plus point for senior dogs.
+The dog food also contains moderate meat, which is always a plus point for senior dogs.

 Now, it’s time to weigh the pros against the cons.